jyotijoshi22/portfolio_jyoti/README.md

-# portfolio_jyoti

 Welcome to my portfolio!!
 Hi there!!
-I am a web-developer based in Melbourne, Victoria.
+I'm a fullstack software engineer based in Melbourne, Victoria.
 I always love to learn and challenge myself.
 Outside coding, I like to do cooking , shopping and spend a quality time with my family.

 ## Table of Contents

-Description
+Description:
-Built With
+Built With HTML and SCSS

 ## Description